Deformation Spaces, Rescaled Bundles and the Kirillov Character Formula: Abstract

 \section{Abstract}

-In this paper, we construct a vector bundle over the deformation to the normal cone $\DNC(V,M)$ through a rescaling of a vector bundle $E\to V$.
-This method generalizes the construction of the spinor rescaled bundle over the tangent groupoid by Nigel Higson and Zelin Yi.
-We use this generalized construction to recover Kirillov's character formula for the equivariant index of Dirac-type operators.
-As another application, we show that the Witten and the Novikov deformations of the de Rham-Dirac operator define a smooth operator on certain rescaled bundles.
+In this paper, we construct a smooth vector bundle over the deformation to the normal cone $\DNC(V,M)$ through a rescaling of a vector bundle $E\to V$, which generalizes the construction of the spinor rescaled bundle over the tangent groupoid by Nigel Higson and Zelin Yi.
+We also provide an equivariant version of their construction.
+As the main application, we recover the Kirillov character formula for the equivariant index of Dirac-type operators.
+As another application, we get an equivariant generalization of the description of the Witten and the Novikov deformations of the de Rham-Dirac operator using the deformation to the normal cone obtained recently by O.~Mohsen.